w3c/guide/process/coc-incident-resolution-ombuds.md

 # Code of Conduct Incident Resolution and Ombuds
 This document is a companion to the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/).
 It describes the procedures for handling incidents relating to Code of Conduct violations or complaints.

+## Summary - What to do if you need help
+Please read the full document for context and information on these steps, but if you feel that a Code of Conduct violation has taken place and need assistance, you can do the following:
+1. If you are in immediate danger and your physical safety is at risk, please contact local authorities and reach out to a member of W3C Team as soon as it is safe to do so at [CoC@w3.org](mailto:CoC@w3.org).
+2. Contact your team contact or any member of W3C Team for assistance.
+They can assist you with any questions or concerns you may have, or put you in contact with someone who can.
+3. Go to [https://w3c.tequitable.com](https://w3c.tequitable.com) to get advice or speak with an Ombudsperson about your issue.
+Contacts with tEQuitable are confidential.
+4. If you feel that a formal complaint is needed, email [CoC@w3.org](mailto:CoC@w3.org).

 ## Introduction
 As we engage with one another, incidents can happen.
 Incidents can take many forms, but participants have the right to a safe and positive work environment.
 The goal of this incident resolution process is that participants in W3C can: